robak86/hardwired/README.md

 ## Using the Container

 The container is used to retrieve instances based on your definitions.
+You can use the global shared container directly or create a new container for more control and isolation.

 ### Using the Global Container

-You can use the global, shared container directly:
+You can use the global, shared container directly by imported it from the package.

 ```typescript
 import { container } from 'hardwired';